 Prepare a plate or tray with the desired amount of pepper in any combination (the amount shown does not make a very spicy pancetta).
 Mix all the pepper together.
 I love these stainless steel trays, they come in an interlocking set of three.

 Rub the pepper into the pancetta pieces until well coated, adding more pepper as needed.
-Of course you can use different spices to your liking, however, just know that adding things like coriander or nutmeg will not give you an authentic Italian pancetta.
-If you plan to use your pancetta for Italian dishes, I recommend sticking to my recipe.
+Of course you can use different herbs to your liking, such as rosemary, and sage.
+However, just know that a pancetta recipe which adds spices like coriander and nutmeg is not an authentic Italian homemade pancetta recipe.
+If you plan to use your pancetta for Italian dishes, I recommend sticking to this recipe.

 Set aside on waxed paper, or a clean wooden board, or plate.